 Chocolate Easter bunnies and eggs, especially those made with dark chocolate, can be toxic to pets.
 Chocolate contains a compound called theobromine that is harmful to dogs, cats and parrots.
 Baker’s and dark chocolate have the highest concentrations of theobromine and can cause vomiting, diarrhea and seizures, depending on the size of the animal and how much he eats.
 Take your pet to the vet if you find evidence that he has broken into your chocolate stash.

 If you are a savvy pet owner, you probably avoid putting out mouse or rat poison for fear that your pet will ingest it, but neighbors or family members you visit might not be so careful.
 Ask if they have put out any bait traps, where they are and if they’d be willing to take them up while your pet is there.
-Rodenticides containing anticoagulants are treatable with blood transfusions and vitamin K if the poisoning is caught in time, but alternative poisons that contain a neurotoxin called bromethalin are more harmful to pets and have no antidote.
+Poisoning by rodenticides containing anticoagulants is treatable with blood transfusions and vitamin K if the poisoning is caught in time, but alternative poisons that contain a neurotoxin called bromethalin are more harmful to pets and have no antidote.